Monday, 9 September 2013

 Romulus

-Romulus FC are a non league football club, whose origins come from north Birmingham.
+Romulus FC is a non-league football club, whose origins come from north Birmingham.
 The club were formed in 1979 by Roger Evans, Peter Fleet and Ken Powell along with several parents for the best youngsters in the area to play Sunday football at Penns Lane in Sutton Coldfield.

 A switch to the Midland Combination and Saturday football was made for the 1999-00 season under player boss Richard Evans.
 Success continued as promotion to the Premier Division was sealed at the first attempt, with Romulus being based at Vale Stadium, in the Castle Vale area of Birmingham.